william1357chen/Object-Oriented-Programming-in-CPP-CS2124/Classes/Class Basics/Class Basics.md

 }
 ```

-## Objects within Objects
+## Objects within Objects (Composition)
 Many of our examples show objects inside of other objects.
+This is called **composition**.
 You probably haven't noticed them.
 The `Person` class, for example, has a string object inside it holding its name.
 You might not have thought about if because for one thing, we weren't the one that defined that class.
 So, let's create another class, a Date class, to use with our Persons.

 Our Date objects will be created by passing in integers representing the month, day and year.
 So, we might want to create a Date as:
 ```c++